chiragbharadwaj/site/about/index.md

 Of course, in Indian culture, the family name comes first, so historically my name would have been *Bharadwaj Chirag*.
 Names aside, though, I am not very culturally Indian at all.
 I was born and raised in the United States, so a lot of my views and values are uniquely American.
-Read more below!

 ### Origins and the early years